 - Moist heat cooking: methods that use water or liquids such as broth to cook foods

 Panbroil: to cook uncovered in a preheated, nonstick skillet without added fat or water

 Poach: type of moist heat cooking — to cook gently in liquid, just below boiling, until the liquid’s surface starts to shimmer

 - Quadriller: to make a crisscross pattern on the outside of grilled or broiled food

 R to Z

 Roast: type of dry heat cooking — to cook uncovered with dry heat in the oven

 Sauté: type of dry heat cooking — to cook quickly in a small amount of fat, stirring so the food browns evenly

 - Slice: to cut through or across into slices, generally of uniform size

 Steam: type of moist heat cooking — to cook with steam heat over (not in) boiling water, or wrapped in foil or leaf (such as lettuce or banana leaves) packets over boiling water or on a grill

 Stew: to cook in liquid, such as water, juice, wine, broth or stock, in a tightly covered pot over low heat

 - Zest: to scrape the outer rind of a piece of citrus fruit for flavoring

 Be in the Know

 Knowing these culinary techniques can help to bring out the flavor of foods without the need to add a lot of extra ingredients or calories.
-The healthiest cooking methods require only a little amount of fat, if at all:
+The healthiest cooking methods require only a little amount of fat: